 If you don’t want Google to collect and store this data (it helps to improve Google’s suggestions and search results in Maps), you can disable the Location History feature altogether.

-From the next screen, turn off the toggle next to “Location History” to turn off location tracking.
+From the next screen, click the toggle next to “Location History” to turn off location tracking.

 While this stops the Google Maps app on your devices from tracking your location, some Google apps will still store time-stamped location data.
 You can disable this activity by turning off Web & App Activity in settings.